messaoudi-mounir/buddypress-activity-privacy/readme.txt

 == Changelog ==

 = 1.3.2 =
-- Fix issues when Buddypress Follow is activate
+- Fix issues when Buddypress Follow is activate.
 - Fix visibility of "Last update" activity on member header and members loop.
 - Beta Integration with buddypress-media plugin (rtMedia for WordPress, BuddyPress and bbPress).
 - add .POT file for translation.